plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 commonly known as class factories.
 They allow customization and modification of class creation, often used to enforce coding standards or add specific behaviors to classes (see example on basics_1.py).

-Explain Abstract Classes and its uses.
+### Explain Abstract Classes and its uses.
+**Answer:**: Abstract classes in Python are classes that cannot be instantiated and typically include abstract methods that must be implemented by their subclasses.
+They serve as a blueprint for other classes and ensure that certain methods are implemented by concrete classes (see example on basics_1.py).

 Explain object creation process in detail.
 Which method is called first?
 Explain inheritance in Python / What is MRO in Python?
 How does it work?